 In such a case, stop pump P 202.

-Keep pressure under control in the propylene storage tank V 304 by PRC 2401; if suction temperature of pumps P 301A/S (TI 2401 A/S) becomes equal to that of equilibrium with the tank pressure the pumps could cavitate, therefore, it is necessary to stop them.
+Keep pressure under control in the propylene storage tank V 304 by PIC 2401; if suction temperature of pumps P 301A/S (TI 2401 A/S) becomes equal to that of equilibrium with the tank pressure the pumps could cavitate, therefore, it is necessary to stop them.

 But, in this event, it is necessary to stop firstly the circulation pumps in the reactors in order to avoid that they should remain without propylene flushing.